A-L-A/MUZIKA/README.md

 3. Commit your changes: `git commit -m 'Add some new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
 5. Open a Pull Request

+## Project Status

+Muzika is currently in active development.
+The Google authentication flow is being refined and tests are being implemented.
+The main functionality of the site is operational, but some authentication features are still being optimized.

+For local development, please use email/password authentication until Google auth is fully stable.

 ## Acknowledgments